 “It’s hard to understand why loving someone as Jesus loves us makes you a sinner.
 I try to think what Jesus thinks as I let another boy into my heart.
 Like our brains, our hearts tell us what is right and wrong.
 So I trust my heart when it tells me that it is right to love Jack.”
 He’s just staring at me, in a state of wonder.

 “Maybe you are selfish and just want to believe it?” one of the boys asks.

 “I definitely am a doubting Thomas and over-think everything.
 But Jack just kept loving me, hoping I would love him back.”

 “What did you decide?”

-“I didn’t.
+“I didn’t decide.
 I just loved him back.
-Then I knew how right it was.
-My heart wasn’t lying.
-There are people with evil in their hearts, but I knew I didn’t.
+Then I knew how right it is.
+My heart isn’t lying.
+There are people with evil in their hearts, but I know I don’t.
 I can sense the haters, people with hate in their hearts.”

 “Do you know how Baptists worship?

 “Speaking in tongues.”